Ahdhn/RXMeshDocs/docs/rxmesh/dyn/cavity.md

 }
 ```

-The interesting algorithm-specific work is usually small: `should_edit(...)`
-decides whether an element becomes a seed, and `fill_cavity(...)` creates the
+The interesting work is usually small, i.e., `should_edit(...)` decides whether an element becomes a seed, and `fill_cavity(...)` creates the replacement topology.
-replacement topology.

 ---

 ## **What RXMesh Handles**

 A block may create many candidate cavities.
-RXMesh handles the difficult parts:
+RXMesh handles:

 - Cavities that overlap are filtered down to a non-conflicting subset.
 - Patches that cannot safely commit are retried by the scheduler.